 When it comes to getting rid of fatigue, very few essential oils can beat rosemary, lemon, basil, eucalyptus, black spruce and geranium and a few others.
 These are excellent in overcoming tiredness and relaxation which relieves fatigue for the long haul.

-Best EOs for When You’re Beat
+Best Essential Oils For When You’re Beat

 1. Bergamot EO